JanFoerste/blivy/README.md

 #### This is still WIP.
 Do not use this in production!

-This is a basic php web-framework containing different classes to make your websites faster and easier to manager.
+This is a basic php web-framework containing different classes to make your websites faster and easier to manage.

 A wiki will follow.